Motlhopi/Motlhopi/README.md

 - 🔭 Anti-Doping Professional
 - 🌱 Transitioning into Programming & Tech
 - 👯 I’m looking for collaborations
-- 💬 AAnything in the Anti-Doping
+- 💬 Anything in the Anti-Doping
 - 📫 kmocwagole@gmail.com